 ‘I shot a pretty maid, the prettiest maid I have ever seen.’
 When the Padstow maids looked at him in horror, he said, ‘It gets worse, so terrible you will not believe.
 The maid was a mermaid and she has cursed us and our town.’

 Tristram told them his tale.
 They were terrified by the news their Tristram had shot a mermaid.
 He went home alone to Higher Street Saviors.
 That night, the most terrible storm roared over Padstow.
 When the storm had died down, all the people of Padstow went out to view the damage.
-A bar of sand divided the harbour and on it were many broken ships.
+A bar of sand, bar of doom, divided the harbour and on it were many broken ships.
 A heartbreaking wail came from the sea, gasping the dying breaths of drowning sailors.
-From that day, every time a sailor died on the bar of doom, the mermaid’s ghost cried out at the injustice of their death and hers.
+From that day, every time a sailor died on the Doombar the mermaid’s ghost cried out at the injustice of their death and hers.

 retold by Anna Chorlton